MIXEEB/solidity-pocs/README.md

-# solidity-pocs
+# Collection of Solidity Proof of Concept projects

-Collection of different solidity proof of concept projects
+1. NTF minting